An In-App Promotion Pattern

 | Targeting | OP / OPM / GM | GM / OPM |

-All 8 applying companies activated within one month, indicating real intent rather than a typical click-through.
-The sample is small (30 users), so the next round will scale across regions and company sizes to test whether the 26.7% holds.
+8 applications came from the 30 targeted users, across 8 distinct companies, and all 8 became paying U.S. customers in the first quarter after launch.
+That reads as real intent rather than a casual click.
+The sample is small, so the next round will scale across regions and company sizes to see whether the pattern holds.

 Open questions for the next round

-- What kept 22 of the targeted users from clicking the banner; qualitative interviews would help answer this
+- What kept the other 22 targeted users from clicking the banner; qualitative interviews would help answer this

 - A/B testing the CTA wording to validate whether "Learn More" is the optimal choice

-- Exploring whether auto-activation upon submission could lift the completion rate further
+- Whether auto-activating on submission could lift the completion rate further